 - An Army National Guard major general engaged in an inappropriate relationship with a subordinate (lieutenant colonel) and improperly accepted a gift from the lieutenant colonel in excess of \$2,500.
 The investigation concluded that the extremely personal nature of the relationship was inconsistent with Army standards and had an adverse impact on the command.
 Corrective action is pending. - An Army major general failed to treat subordinates with dignity and respect, routinely belittled people in meetings, and used sarcastic humor to insult subordinates.
 The Vice Chief of Staff counseled the major general. - A DISA SES member improperly granted an advantage to a former colleague regarding an application for employment with DISA.
-Corrective action is pending. - An Air Force brigadier general-select was derelict in his duties when he failed to remove a subordinate's access to firearms while the subordinate was under investigation for domestic abuse.
-Corrective action is pending. - A National Geospatial-Intelligence Agency (NGA) Defense Intelligence SES member failed to follow correct procedures for requesting and receiving tuition assistance for Ph.D. studies, committed the
+Corrective action is pending. - An Air Force brigadier general-select was derelict in his duties when he failed to vigilantly inspect the conduct of a subordinate before taking personnel actions.
+Corrective action is pending.2 - A National Geospatial-Intelligence Agency (NGA) Defense Intelligence SES member failed to follow correct procedures for requesting and receiving tuition assistance for Ph.D. studies, committed the